Sign in

 Ask Fintool Equity Research AI

-Ami Fadia's questions to Praxis Precision Medicines Inc (PRAX) leadership
+Ami Fadia's questions to Praxis Precision Medicines (PRAX) leadership

-Ami Fadia's questions to Praxis Precision Medicines Inc (PRAX) leadership • Q2 2025
+Ami Fadia's questions to Praxis Precision Medicines (PRAX) leadership • Q2 2025

 Question

-Ami Fadia of Needham & Company asked why physicians were slow to adjust background therapies, the impact on efficacy and safety when they did, and what data is needed to build confidence for the POWER-three monotherapy switch study.
+Ami Fadia of Needham & Company asked for clarification on why physicians were slow to adjust background therapies, the impact on efficacy and safety in the few patients who had adjustments, and what data is needed to convince physicians to enroll in the POWER-3 monotherapy switch study.

 Answer